gatsbyjs/gatsby/docs/docs/tutorial/part-eight/index.md

 Check out the ["how to contribute"](/contributing/how-to-contribute/) docs for even more ideas.

-We can't wait to see what you do 😄.
+We can't wait to see what you do! 😄